Nictiz/eu-nl-compared/maps/xtehr2zibs2024/AllergyIntolerance-HypersensivityIntolerance-comments.md

 ## Overall discussion

-EHDSAllergyIntolerance maps to three zibs:
+EHDSAllergyIntolerance maps to the following zibs, that are connected by references:
 + HypersensitivityIntolerance
 + Reaction
 + Condition
++ Symptom

-In this comparison, the mapping to HypersensitivityIntolerance is used as a basis, bur references to the zib models Reaction and Condition are made in the discussion of the concepts in the Xt-EHR model that map to concepts in these zibs.
+In this comparison, the mapping to HypersensitivityIntolerance is used as a basis, but references to the zib models Reaction, Symptom and Condition are made in the discussion of the concepts in the Xt-EHR model that map to concepts in these zibs.

 Since the Xt-EHR model does not make the distinction, it lacks the functionality of the zibs to relate the AllergyIntolerance and is reactions as diagnoses to conditions and their symptoms.

 Hypersensitity to radiation cannot be expressed using the Xt-EHR model.

+We need a clearer definition of EHDSAllergyIntolerance.onsetDate for a correct mapping to one of the zibs.
+Is the diagnosis date or the onset of the condition?